BatGap Logo

 Rick: Right.

 Rick: One thing some of them say is that it is distinct from the other three, yes, but it’s also initially something that, at least in certain types of meditation practice, one only experiences exclusively by itself.
 You shift into a fourth state, but you can’t live that along with the other three.
 As soon as you come out of meditation, you lose it.
-But then over time, it gets stabilized and integrated so that that awareness that’s glimpsed in meditation is retained no matter what you’re doing.
+But then, over time, it gets stabilized and integrated so that the awareness that’s glimpsed in meditation is retained no matter what you’re doing.

 Tom: Okay.